 Newspaper photography careers include working as a staff photographer or photo editor.
 Staff photographers record newsworthy...

 Magazine photographers are photojournalists who use artistic ability and technological skills to create photos to accompany...

-Photojournalists need continuing education to enhance their photography skills, as well as keep up-to-date on new equipment and...
+Photojournalists need continuing education to enhance their photography skills, as well as to keep up-to-date on new equipment...

 Anthropology is a vast field that spans ethnography, genetics, media studies, culture studies, linguistics and even photography...

 - Schools with a Photojournalism Major: How to Choose

 - PhD in Photography: Overview of Photography Doctoral Programs

 - Top Ranked Program in St. Louis for a Public Administration Degree

 - Forensic Examiner: Job Description, Duties and Requirements

 - Primary School Art Teacher: Job Description, Duties and Requirements